11/16

 Gentle Habits for This Week

-Mon: Log meals without judging them.
+Mon: Log meals as they are.

 Tues: Add a mood note to one meal.